DasminX/notes-app/readme.md

     <br>

 2. Entities "Note" and "Time" - I'm not really sure if these are good names for such constructions.
 I struggled to choose between "entity" and "value object," but neither term fully captures the meaning I intended.
-Eventually, I decided to use more generic names.
+Eventually, I decided to use more generic name "entity".

     <br>

-3. Notes collection - the class is collecting and manipulating all Notes created by user.
+3. NotesCollection - the class is collecting and manipulating all Notes created by user.
 Also, it encapsulates it's behaviour.
 It is taking this responsibilty from main class "Note app".

     <br>